 In 2020, the pandemic transformed the food industry with an increased emphasis on third-party delivery, online grocery shopping, food delivery subscriptions, and delivery tracking.

-As the food industry relies more on technology to execute on complex delivery models and demands, collaboration tools can help workers stay connected.
+As the food industry relies more on technology to execute on complex delivery models and demands, enterprise collaboration tools can help workers stay connected.
 Team communication in the food industry is becoming more important than ever as customers have come to expect fast and efficient delivery.

-More and more utilities companies had to adopt new tools to literally keep the lights on.
+During the 2020 pandemic, more and more utilities companies had to adopt new tools to literally keep the lights on.
 While the digital transformation in utilities is by no means complete, companies are starting to become more open to streamlining operations through a more collaborative process.

 Why You Should Invest in Enterprise Collaboration Software